 They say the proof is in the pudding, and you'll realize you got a great deal when you feast on the Co-op's tender and delicious 1- to 1.25-pound "chicken" lobsters.
 Lobsters over two pounds, while admittedly tempting, can sometimes be tough and less tasty.

 You can't beat buying something straight from the supplier, and that's the Lobster Co-op's advantage—super fresh lobsters at co-op prices.
 Freshness has a lot to do with the high quality of the lobsters.
 About 25 boats participate in the co-op, which has been in operation for more than 40 years.
 In addition to operating a retail outlet in Scarborough, these hard-working lobstermen also sell lobsters and fresh mussels direct to consumers via the lobstercoop.com.

-If you can't get to Maine and want to order lobsters live or partially cooked for delivery, the co-op's prices are very cheap in comparison to other online outlets.
+If you can't get to Maine and want to order lobsters live or partially cooked for delivery, you'll find the co-op's prices are low in comparison to other online lobster sellers.

 What You Need to Know About the Pine Point Fisherman's Co-op

 Hours: The Lobster Co-op is generally open to the public from 10 a.m. until 6 p.m. daily.
 Weather conditions can affect operating hours, selection, and prices.
 Call ahead to confirm hours or if you need to place a large order.

 Restaurant: If you're in the area, head over to the coop's restaurant, The Rising Tide, where you can order all the lobster you can eat at one sitting.
 The Rising Tide is located on the coast behind the Pine Point Fisherman's Co-op in Scarborough.
 Just sit back and take in the idyllic view of lobster boats in the harbor of this resort town while you're feasting on fresh lobsters.